 It’s a gray day at Fitton Green.
 The gravel roads on the way up were slippery as if covered in ice.

-Once, I sat on the bench at Jackson-Frazier wetlands tearing myself up over whether or not to leave my boyfriend of the time, while watching a couple Harriers playing in the wind over the meadow.
+Once, I sat on the bench at Jackson-Frazier wetlands tearing myself up over whether to leave my boyfriend of the time.
+I watched a couple Harriers playing in the wind over the meadow.
 One glided low over me and I wanted to believe this was a message, that the friendliness of the universe had synced my schedule with the Harrier so I might be moved by his grace to have faith in this relationship.

 I decided Harriers would make a better emblem of wildness and peace for the soft way they fly over the wetland meadows and through the forests under the canopy.
 The boyfriend I left when I got so cold I longed to walk uphill.

 This pining for a new man, I cherish as evidence I didn’t stay on the wrong trail just to avoid wearing the dunce cap.
 I will watch these new dreams build and crash—and every time I slip back into my own skin I will pick up my pack and hike quietly through the fog with sketches to make, a map of where my longings might take me.